acelerationist/BCH-Africa-StartUP-Competition/README.md

 10. Fliers

 <b>Skills</b>
-1. Social media ninja – we’ll have to create BCH StartUP Africa Initiative Facebook page and Twitter handle.
+1. Social media ninja – we’ll have to create BCH Africa StartUP Initiative Facebook page, Twitter handle and YouTube channel with regular updates.
 2. Social entrepreneurship specialist.
 3. Web/App developers – they might be needed if a web or mobile app will have to be developed to track funding, startup progress and repayment plan.